dm-kamaev/promise_mtd/README.md

 ### while_(condition: () => boolean, function(), params?: { limit: number }) | while_(condition: () => Promise<boolean>, params?: { limit: number })
-Implementation of cycle `while` as `while_` (while is reserved word) for using with promise.
+Implementation of cycle `while` as `while_` (while is reserved word in JavaScript) for using with promise.
-`while_` over promises serially.
+`while_` iterates over promises sequentially.
 This method supports limit of iterations (protection from forever cycle) via third parameter.

-Example with two arguments: first argument is function which return condition, second is asynchronous action.
+Example with two arguments: the first argument is function which returns result of condition, the second is asynchronous action.
 ```js
 let i = 0;
 let result = [];